cosmos/cosmos-sdk/x/ibc/core/spec/01_concepts.md

 `NextSequenceRecv`, and `NextSequenceAck` are all set to 1 and a channel capability is created for the given portID and channelID path.

 `ChanOpenTry` is a response to a chain executing `ChanOpenInit`.
-If the executing chain is callign `ChanOpenTry` after previously executing `ChanOpenInit` then the provided channel parameters must match the previously selected parameters.
-The connection the channel is created on top of must be an OPEN state and its IBC version must support the desired channel type being create (ORDERED, UNORDERED, etc).
+If the executing chain is calling `ChanOpenTry` after previously executing `ChanOpenInit` then the provided channel parameters must match the previously selected parameters.
+The connection the channel is created on top of must be an OPEN state and its IBC version must support the desired channel type being created (ORDERED, UNORDERED, etc).
 The executing chain will verify that the channel state of the counterparty is in INIT.
 The executing chain will set and store the channel state in TRYOPEN.
-The channel parameters `NextSequenceSend`, `NextSequenceRecv`, and `NextSequenceAck` are all set to 1 and a channel capability is created for the given portID and channelID path.
+The channel parameters `NextSequenceSend`, `NextSequenceRecv`, and `NextSequenceAck` are all set to 1 and a channel capability is created for the given portID and channelID path only if the channel did not previously exist.

 `ChanOpenAck` may be called on a chain when the counterparty channel has entered TRYOPEN.
 A previous channel on the executing chain must exist be in either INIT or TRYOPEN state.
 If the